-- Review and challenge of the Society's current plans and budgets, challenging growth assertions and ensuring that movements were in line with justifiable assumptions and movements.
-The Society's Business plan was obtained and inspected for threats to the going concern assumption and the prior year budget compared with current year performance to identify and justify any adverse movements; and - Reviewing the basis of solvency projections for the next 12 months and ensuring that an appropriate mechanism for calculating solvency had been applied.
+- Review and challenge of the Society's current plans and budgets, growth assertions and ensuring that movements such as premium growth and forecast claims were in line with historic factors, relevant market data and our general sector experience.
+Where new initiatives or products have been recognised, we have ensured growth assertions and product uptake assumptions were justified by appropriate supporting models.
+The Society's Business plan was obtained and inspected for threats to the going concern assumption and the prior year budget compared with current year performance to identify and obtain and understanding of any adverse movements; and - Reviewing the latest Own Risk and Solvency Assessment provided by the Society, checking that stress testing was performed and checking the results of the stress testing.
+Stress testing was performed for scenarios such as: